fishnal/EmojiCode-Converter/README.md

 For all languages, either the update or files.emojie argument must be present in order for the program to do something.

-Both JavaScript and Java use synchronous requests instead of asynchronous requests in order to maintain the a guaranteed, static flow of the program.
+Both JavaScript and Java use synchronous requests instead of asynchronous requests in order to maintain a guaranteed, static flow of the program.
 This does, however, pose the issue of the program hanging.
 As such, they should not be used in web applications if applicable.